Ensemble transport smoothing. Part II: Nonlinear updates: Numerical experiments

 We now investigate the performance of a nonlinear backwards EnTS for the Lorenz-96 system~\citep{Lorenz1995Predictability:Solved,Lorenz1998OptimalModel}.
 This system was originally intended to simulate the evolution of a generic scalar quantity, such as temperature, that is transported in a fluid over time and through a circular (e.g., constant latitude) spatial region.
 The system is defined in a spatially discretized form by the set of coupled ordinary differential equations

 where $j$ represents one of $J$ equally-spaced grid points on the circle.
-Note that each state depends asymmetrically on its neighbours and has periodic boundary conditions, i.e., $x_{j+1}=x_{1}$, $x_{0}=x_{L}$, and $x_{-1}=x_{J-1}$.
+Note that each state depends asymmetrically on its neighbours and has periodic boundary conditions, i.e., $x_{J+1}=x_{1}$, $x_{0}=x_{J}$, and $x_{-1}=x_{J-1}$.
+Indices increase in the positive direction and decrease in the negative direction.
 The nonlinear terms account for advection, the linear term accounts for dissipation, and the variable $F$ is a forcing term.
 In this study, we set $F=8$, which results in chaotic dynamics, and choose $J=40$.
 We set the inter-observation time to $\Delta t=0.4$ and integrate the dynamics using a fourth-order Runge-Kutta scheme with a time step of $0.01$.
 We assume that the system evolves without model error, and we observe every other state with independent Gaussian additive errors with a standard deviation of $\sigma_{obs}=0.25$.
 We test the performance of the backwards EnTS for different ensemble sizes $N\in[50,100,135,175,250,375,500]$, inflation factors $\gamma\in[1.0,1.025,1.05,1.1,1.2]$, regularization factors $\lambda\in[0,1,3,7,10,15]$, and map orders $O\in[1,2,3,5]$.
 As for Lorenz-63, inflation was only used for the EnTF.
 Detail on the map parameterization is provided in Appendix~\ref{sec:AppendixE}.